bashuser30/dl-distro/README.md

 ### Issues and Feedback

 Encountered an issue or have feedback?
 Please open an issue on the [repository's issue tracker](https://codeberg.org/bashuser30/dl-distro/issues) detailing any problems you encounter, or suggestions you might have.
 This will help continue to improve `dl-distro`.

-## Contributing

-Thank you for considering contributing to `dl-distro`.

-Here are a few guidelines to keep in mind:

-- **Code Style/Flow**: Please ensure your code adheres to the existing style and flow of the project.
-- **Simplicity**: When adding support for new distributions or features, try to keep it simple.
-Ideally, additions should mainly involve creating a new download function and adding data to `distro_data.json`.
-- **Open an Issue First**: Before you start writing code, it's a good idea to open an issue to discuss your intended changes.
-This way, we can avoid any unnecessary work or potential conflicts with planned features.
-- **Pull Requests**: Once you're ready to share your changes, please open a pull request.
-Ensure your PR has a descriptive title and explains the purpose and context of the change.

 ## Supported Distributions